Logo for Vitruvian Fitness of Wheat Ridge

 What's the threshold?

 The threshold is sort of like a steep cliff.
 As the work intensity increases, our ability to maintain a sustained effort gradually decreases.
 As you can see from the chart below, work done in Zone 1 can be done all day.
-As you move up in intensity, the duration of the activity decreases somewhat linearly until you reach the line between Zones 4 and 5 where the duration drops from almost an hour to about 10 minutes.
+As you move up in intensity, the duration of the activity decreases somewhat linearly until you reach the line between Zones 4 and 5 where the duration drops from about an hour to about 10 minutes.

 That line between being able to go for about an hour and then only a few minutes is the threshold.

-Lactate threshold can be observed using a variety of metrics: heart rate, power, pace, or oxygen saturation.
+Lactate Threshold can be estimated using a variety of metrics: heart rate, power, pace, or oxygen saturation.
 In many settings, heart rate may be the easiest and least expensive way to measure intensity.
 However, power meters on bicycles and smart trainers are becoming more affordable and more common.
 We refer to the heart rate at threshold as Lactate Threshold Heart Rate – LTHR.
 We refer to power output at threshold Functional Threshold Power - FTP.

 Vitruvian Fitness Lactate Threshold